 Add more flour and stir for a minute until it starts to cook.
 Slowly add the red wine, water, tomato paste, and sugar, stirring to make sure the flour dissolves evenly.
 Return the meat to the pan.

-Make a bouquet garni by wrapping the herbs and spices in a piece of cheesecloth and tying it with kitchen string.
-Add this to the pan as well and bring it to a simmer.
+Add the bouquet garni and bring the mixture to a simmer.
 Cover, place in a 300°F oven, and cook until the meat is fork tender and almost falling apart.

 Expert tips